A clean lookup isn’t a clean carrier.

 Public records in, carrier intelligence out.

-Unsafe driving 82nd percentile vs size peers
+Unsafe driving 82nd percentile vs peers

 A fleetfax estimate, when the data allows.